sagemath/trac_to_gh/Issue 6215.md

 This mini patch adds some more doctests for #6126, taken from another patch by Valentin Ferray  on sage-combinat for the same problem.

+Positive review from myself, but since I put the patch together confirmation from someone else would be good.

 Issue created by migration from https://trac.sagemath.org/ticket/6215